Sex Offense Charges: What Every Defendant Needs to Know [2026]

 RAINN's analysis breaks it down further: for every 1,000 sexual assaults reported, approximately 50 lead to arrests, 28 result in felony convictions, and 25 result in incarceration.

-In the federal system, sex offense cases go to trial at roughly four times the rate of other federal crimes.
+In the federal system, sex offense cases go to trial at a significantly higher rate than most other criminal charge categories.
 That tells you something important: these cases are fought harder, challenged more aggressively, and resolved less predictably than almost any other charge category.

 Wrongful Convictions Are Disproportionately High

 Sexual assault accounts for 91% of all DNA-based exonerations tracked by the Innocence Project.
-Post-conviction DNA testing in Virginia found a wrongful conviction rate of 11.6% in rape and rape-murder cases.
+Post-conviction DNA testing in Virginia found a wrongful conviction rate of 11.6% in rape and rape-murder cases (Urban Institute study of Virginia Department of Forensic Science records).

-Since 1989, 25% of sexual assault cases referred to the FBI with DNA evidence have excluded the primary suspect entirely.
+Since 1989, 25% of sexual assault cases referred to the FBI with DNA evidence have excluded the primary suspect entirely (FBI Laboratory, DNA casework analysis).

 These numbers aren't abstract.
 They represent real people who were convicted of crimes they didn't commit.
 And they underscore why aggressive, thorough defense matters so much in this category.